munagekar/easyxlsx/README.md

 Easy XlsxWriter : Wrapper around xlsxwriter module in python

 xlsxwriter spreadsheet class doesn't have its own pointer giving rise to this project.
 Easy Xlsxwriter aims to provide access to spreadsheets along with a pointer so that more can be done in less.
+And Python Loops can be kept clean

 # Note